 We are continuing to monitor the impact of the evolving effects of the COVID-19 pandemic and have undertaken, and plan to continue to undertake, safety measures to keep our staff, patients, investigators and stockholders safe and to help the communities where we live and work to reduce the number of people exposed to the virus.
 Although we have recently initiated the first phase of our return-to-work initiatives, the majority of our employees continue to work remotely.
 Through our existing Crisis Management Team (CMT), we implemented and continue to monitor our business continuity plans to prevent or minimize business disruption and ensure the safety and well-being of our personnel.
 Our CMT meets regularly to assess the effectiveness of our business continuity plans and make adjustments accordingly as COVID-19 continues to evolve.
+We initiated plans to re-open our South San Francisco, CA headquarters office.
+We have put together guidelines in this re-opening plan and continue to evaluate the workplace for compliance with this plan and may modify or update at any time to ensure the safety of our employees, contractors and visitors.
+We endeavor to provide the safest and most effective work environment under the circumstances, but we cannot guarantee that employees who come to the office will not be exposed to COVID-19 while at the office.
+It will be the responsibility of all employees to participate and cooperate in safety and cleaning protocols.
+We expect all employees, contractors, and visitors to our facility to comply with this plan.
+A proof of vaccination is required for all employees, contractors due to a qualifying medical or religious reason.

 The ultimate impact of the COVID-19 pandemic on our business and financial condition is highly uncertain and subject to change, and as such, we cannot ascertain the full extent of the impacts on our sales of our products, our ability to continue to secure new collaborations and support existing collaboration efforts with our partners and our clinical and regulatory activities.
 Since the COVID-19 pandemic was declared, we have observed reduced patient-doctor interactions and our representatives are having fewer visits with health care providers, which negatively affected our ability to grow our product sales and may continue to negatively affect our product sales in the future.
 Resources have been deployed to enable our field team to have virtual engagements to support existing prescribers as well as partner with new prescribers to identify appropriate patients for TAVALISSE.
 Other commercial related activities, such as our marketing programs, speaker bureaus, and market access initiatives that were in live forums have been conducted virtually, delayed or cancelled as a result of the COVID-19 pandemic.
-Starting in 2021, we began to see an increase in in-person engagements with health care providers.
+Starting in 2021, we began to see an increase in in-person engagements with health care providers, particularly as we completed our sales force expansion in the third quarter of 2021, which increased the territories we cover.
+That growth of in-person interactions continued until December 2021 when the Omicron variant surge which again limited our access.
 We have plans in place to continue implementing both virtual and live initiatives to ensure we are able to meet the needs of health care providers as the pandemic continues to evolve.
-Additionally, we recently completed our sales force expansion which increased the territories we cover.

-With respect to our supply chain, we currently do not anticipate significant disruption in the supply chain for our commercial product, TAVALISSE.
+With respect to our supply chain, we currently do not anticipate significant disruption in the supply chain for our commercial product.
 However, we do not know the full extent of the impact on our supply chain if the COVID-19 pandemic continues and persists for an extended period of time.